 I once worked with a guy who thought of himself as this high intellectual just because he read Harvard Business Review.
 Truth was he was not the sharpest pencil in the drawer.
 However, on his profile he called himself a “Business Enthusiast”.
 WTF is that?
 You can be a classic car enthusiast, a heavy metal enthusiast, but really?

 Turns out this is the same guy who in a meeting asked what the N in P&L stood for.
 Yeah, we were just as confused.
 We said, it is a P AND L as in Profit AND Loss.
 He said, "Oh, I thought it was a PNL."
 To quote Homer Simpson, “Doh!”
-Well, at least he was enthusiastic about it.
+Well, I expected more from a business "enthooooooosiast."

 Me thinks the lady doth protest too much - Don't Tell Me, Show Me